 - Details of online learning or virtual tours

 - Other creative ways of raising your vessel’s profile during UK lockdown

 - Ways in which the vessel will support the work of National Historic Ships UK during the year and raise the online profile of maritime heritage

 - Details of vessel outreach in previous years e.g. visitor numbers, events attended, engagement with the public or specialist groups

 - An explanation of how the grant will be used

 The panel reserves the right not to award this grant depending on the number and the quality of the applications received.
-Please note that henceforth an individual/organisation cannot apply for flagship if a vessel from their fleet has already received this accolade previously.
+Please note that an individual/organisation cannot apply for flagship if a vessel from their fleet has already received this accolade in the last five years.

 The vessel/organisation awarded Flagship status agrees to interact with National Historic Ships UK via social media, web and in related online activity during the year.
 National Historic Ships UK will work closely with successful applicants to promote and support their online engagement programme via social media, its website and newsletters.